nate-taylor2/PODScript/README.md

     To install the dependencies:
       - Search 'Command Prompt' and press enter
           This will open the window where you will be running the code and installing dependencies.
-      - Type 'cd C:\Users\name\Downloads\SeleniumPOD-main\SeleniumPOD-main' REPLACE the path with the location of your download.
-No             quotation marks either.
+      - Type 'cd C:\Users\name\Downloads\SeleniumPOD-main\SeleniumPOD-main' REPLACE the path with your folder path.
+No quotes.
-      - Type and press enter: 'pip install -r requirements.txt'
+      - Type and press enter: 'pip install -r requirements.txt'.
+No quotes.

 <b> 3.
 Run the Program </b>